faizvk/Bowling-score-calculator/README.md

 This project is a **React-based Bowling Score Calculator** that computes the total score of a single ten-pin bowling game.
 The application calculates the score **live as the user types**, following standard bowling rules, and provides a clean, intuitive user interface.

-The project was built as part of a technical assessment to demonstrate **React fundamentals, problem understanding, and clean UI logic**, without unnecessary over-engineering.

 ---

 ## Problem Statement Summary